chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 # *Really* old work history

-For the first 5 years out of undergrad (EE), I worked in a few roles as an engineer designing radio frequency (RF) systems (RF circuits, radio systems, antennas, and the like).
+For the first 5 years out of undergrad, I worked at Texas Instruments and a couple of small shops designing radio frequency (RF) circuits,  antennas, A/D systems, active filters, PLLs, DSP systems, and the like (hardcore electrical engineering stuff!).
+Nights and weekends were spent designing and building my own audio equipment.
 At the end of this stretch I caught the physics bug and decided to go to grad school.